Maryland Bankruptcy Law Firm

 • Having made preferential transfers

-• Owing debts not dischargeable in Chapter 7 such as taxes, child support, fraud judgments, and need time to repay those debts
+• Owing debts not dischargeable such as priority taxes, child support, fraud judgments

 • Having liens that are larger than the value of the assets securing the debt, which may be wiped out, or stripped, in Chapter 13 bankruptcy